gilbertfrancois/object-color-tracker/README.md

 ## Upgrading OpenCV (optional)

 At the time of writing, the ofxOpenCv add-on is shipped with OpenCV version 3.1.0.
-If you want to run with the latest version of OpenCv you can upgrade the static library and header files in ofxOpenCv.
-E.g. for macOS, install the latest version of OpenCV with `brew install opencv`.
-Then run the following shell commands:
+If you want to run with the latest version of OpenCv you can upgrade the static library and header files in ofxOpenCv by doing these 3 steps (macOS):

+1. Install the latest version of OpenCV with `brew install opencv`.

+2. Run the following shell commands:

 ```bash
 $ cp -R $OPENCV_DIR/include/*  $OPENFRAMEWORKS_DIR/addons/ofxOpenCv/libs/opencv/include/